Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 What to check: Are the same people dominating while others go silent?

-Normal baseline: Relatively balanced participation - most people contribute ideas, ask questions
+Normal baseline: Relatively balanced participation — most people contribute ideas and ask questions.

 Example:

-What it means: Power dynamics emerged, some voices being suppressed, or psychological safety degraded
+What it means: Power dynamics have emerged, some voices are being suppressed, or psychological safety has degraded.

 Signal 7: Conflict Avoidance